Chimney Cowl Fitting Cost

 If you're wondering about undertaking this work DIY, you should also take a look at the following section 'Can I Fit a Chimney Cowl Myself?'.

-The first aspect of the work is accessing the roof area.
-This may be possible with a ladder but in some cases, scaffolding will be needed.
+• Accessing the Roof - The first aspect of the work is establishing safe access to the roof area.
+This may be possible with a ladder but in some cases, scaffolding will be required which should always be assembled by an experienced professional.

 Can I Fit a Chimney Cowl Myself?